wcresko/lab_website/_pages/publications.md

 Sciences of the United States of America, 102(16)*, 5791-6.
 \[[reprint](http://dx.doi.org/10.1073/pnas.0408533102)\]

 ## 2004

-2004 • Force, A.G., W.A.
-Cresko, and F. Pickett.
-Informational accretion, gene duplication and the mechanisms of genetic module parcellation. in Schlosser, G. and G. P. Wagner (eds.)
-Modularity in Development and Evolution.
-University of Chicago Press, Chicago.
+2004 • Force, A. G., Cresko, W. A., & Pickett, F. (**2004**).
+Informational
+accretion, gene duplication and the mechanisms of genetic module parcellation, in Schlosser, G., & Wagner, G. P. (Eds.). *Modularity in Development and Evolution*.
+Chicago: University of Chicago Press.
 350-375.

 2004 • Postlethwait, J.H., A. Amores, W.A.
 Cresko, A. Singer, and Y. Yan.
 Subfunction partitioning, the teleost radiation and the annotation of the human genome.
 Trends in Genetics.
 20(10): 481-490.

-2004 • Cresko, W.A., A. Amores, C. Wilson, J. Murphy, M. Currey, P. Phillips, M. Bell, C. Kimmel, and J. Postlethwait.
-Parallel genetic basis for repeated evolution of armor loss in Alaskan threespine stickleback populations.
-Proc.
-Natl.
-Acad.
-Sci.
-USA.
-101: 6050-6055.

-Force, A. G., Cresko, W. A., & Pickett, F. (**2004**).
-Informational accretion, gene duplication and the mechanisms of genetic module parcellation, in Schlosser, G., & Wagner, G. P. (Eds.). *Modularity in Development and Evolution*.
-Chicago: University of Chicago Press.
-350-375.

-Cresko, W. A., Amores, A., Wilson, C., Murphy, J., Currey, M., Phillips, P., Bell, M., Kimmel, C., & Postlethwait, J. (**2004**).
+2004 • Cresko, W. A., Amores, A., Wilson, C., Murphy, J., Currey, M., Phillips, P., Bell, M., Kimmel, C., & Postlethwait, J. (**2004**).
 Parallel genetic basis for repeated evolution of armor loss in Alaskan threespine stickleback populations. *Proceedings of the National Academy of Sciences of the United States of America, 101*, 6050-6055.
 \[[reprint](http://dx.doi.org/10.1073/pnas.0308479101)\]

 ## 2003